smartzplatform/tech-docs/Technical_WP_EN.md

 ### Typical User Story

 - A token is launched
-- The KYC contract is launched
+- KYC contract is launched
-- The KYC contract is registered as such in the token
+- KYC contract is registered as such in the token
-- The ICO contract is launched
+- ICO contract is launched
-- The ICO contract is registered as sale in the owner's token
+- ICO contract is registered as sale in the owner's token
 - A number of tokens were transferred to the ICO balance
 - The user transferred ether to ICO
 - ICO runs `frozenTransfer` for this user, specifying the unfreezing date and `KYCrequired = true`.
 The user sees the tokens on his/her balance sheet, but can't spend (transfer) them.
 - If the ICO failed:
-  - the user runs `approve` for removing all of his/her tokens
+  - the user runs "approve" for removing all of his/her tokens
   - the user calls the function of returning funds to ICO
   - ICO takes user's tokens with `frozenTransferFrom`
   - ICO returns ether to the user